HubTou/pysec2vuxml/README.md

 The file [results.txt](https://github.com/HubTou/pysec2vuxml/blob/main/results.txt) contains the script output of a recent run as an example.

-The file [vuxml_newentries.txt](https://github.com/HubTou/pysec2vuxml/blob/main/vuxml_newentries.txt) contains new VuXML entries for the vulnerable ports identified.
+The files [vuxml_new_entries.xml](https://github.com/HubTou/pysec2vuxml/blob/main/vuxml_new_entries.xml) and [vuxml_modified_entries.xml](https://github.com/HubTou/pysec2vuxml/blob/main/vuxml_modified_entries.xml) respectively contain new and modified VuXML entries for the vulnerable ports identified.

 ## Reporting new vulnerabilities to the security team
 You can get a [quick introduction to the VuXML format](https://docs.freebsd.org/en/books/porters-handbook/security/#security-notify-vuxml-intro) in the [FreeBSD Porter's Handbook](https://docs.freebsd.org/en/books/porters-handbook/).